 Dear (Vendor/Applicant executive):

 On (dates), the U.S. Nuclear Regulatory Commission (NRC) staff conducted an inspection at (facility name) facility in (City, State) (or, on [date of exit meeting if different], the NRC staff) discussed the results of this inspection with [name of principal manager who attended exit] and other members of your staff.
 [Include one of the following three descriptions of the inspection: "The inspection was conducted as a result of the ..." or "The inspection was conducted to ..." or "The purpose of the inspection was ..."]
 The enclosed report presents the results of this inspection.
-[For vendor inspections that looked at activities associated with ITAAC, include the following statement: “During this inspection, the NRC staff associated with inspections, tests, analyses, and acceptance criteria (ITAAC) from evision (No.) of the .
-Specifically, these activities were associated with ITAAC (No.).”
-Include one of the following three statements: “This report contains (one) ITAAC finding(s) associated with ITAAC (No.) or, “This report contains (one) URI associated with ITAAC (No.). or “The NRC inspection team did not identify any findings associated with the ITAAC contained in Section (4) of the attachment to this report.”]
+[For vendor inspections that looked at activities associated with ITAAC, include the following statement: “During this inspection, the NRC staff inspected records associated with inspections, tests, analyses, and acceptance criteria (ITAAC) from Revision (No.) of the Combined License for [include COL Holder].
+Specifically, these activities were associated with ITAAC (No.) for the [include COL holder].”
+Include one of the following three statements: “This report contains (one) ITAAC finding(s) associated with ITAAC (No.)” or, “This report contains (one) URI associated with ITAAC (No.).
+More information on how this [NON] or [URI] affects the ITAAC is included in Section 4 of the attachment to this report or “The NRC inspection team did not identify any findings associated with the ITAAC contained in Section (4) of the attachment to this report.”]
 [Any subsequent meetings and/or telephone discussions should be documented.]
 This NRC inspection report does not constitute NRC endorsement of your overall quality assurance or Part 21 programs.

 Within the scope of this inspection, no violations or nonconformance’s were identified.
 [If applicable]